Copa América market values: Argentina is the most revalued team

 Market values after Copa América: Argentina dominates, Brereton benefited

 Of all the participating teams, the winner Argentina is also the team with the highest number of revaluations.
-In front of the only representative of the host and finalist Brazil (Lucas Paqueta, Marseille, +5 to 35 million euros) are six Argentines who have been re-evaluated after the Cup.
+In front of the only representative of the host and finalist Brazil (Lucas Paquetá, Olympique de Lyon, +5 to 35 million euros) are six Argentines who have been re-evaluated after the Cup.

 Rodrigo de Paul, for example, goes from 38 million to 40 million euros thanks to his excellent tournament.
 Although Atlético de Madrid paid Udinese a transfer lower than the previous market value of the midfielder a few days ago, 35 million euros, De Paul will now have to justify his revaluation next season.